d3x0r/JSON6/README.md

 ## Benchmarks

-This is as fast as the javascript version of Douglas Crockford's reference implementation [JSON implementation][json_parse.js]
+This is as fast as the javascript version of Douglas Crockford's reference implementation [JSON implementation][json_parse.js] for JSON parsing.

-This is nearly double the speed of [JSON5 http://json5.org] implementation that inspired this.
+This is nearly double the speed of [JSON5 http://json5.org] implementation that inspired this (which is half the speed of Crockford's reference implementation).

-This is half the speed of the node addon implementation.
+This is half the speed of the sack.vfs native C++ node addon implementation (which itself is half the speed of V8's native code implementation, but they can cheat and build strings directly).

 ## Development